kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

         - "/home/prow/go/src/github.com/kyma-project/test-infra/prow/images/bootstrap"
 ```

-Configset defined in `jobConfig` sets data for one job only and should keep values specific for the job.
+ConfigSets defined in **jobConfig** set data for one job.
+It should keep values specific for this job only.

 Render Templates builds the **Values** variable by merging ConfigSets from **globalSets** first.
 If the job inherits the default ConfigSet from **globalSets**, it's merged first and all the other ConfigSets from **globalSets** are merged after.
 Then, ConfigSets from **localSets** are merged.
 Again, if the job inherits the default ConfigSet from **localSets**, it's merged first and then all other ConfigSets from **localSets** are merged.
 ConfigSets other than default are merged in any order during **globalSets** and **localSets** phases.
 ConfigSets from **jobConfig** are merged as the last ones.
 Existing keys in the **Values** variable are overwritten by values from the merged ConfigSets.